tuturto/pyherc/readme.txt

 Background of the main menu from: http://stock-background-texture.com/

 PGU was originally developed by Phil Hassey but is now being maintained by Peter Rogers.

+Following people have contributed to the code in a way or another, thank you!

+ - Chiman